baliganikhil/JS_Grid/README.md

 Since this is a repetitive task I thought of writing some code.
 I wrote this very quickly, so it may not be very well written, but gets the work done nicely very often.
 I am still working on this, but read on to see what all can be done

-GRID - Can be used to rapidly deploy forms, tables and form-table controls, and now charts.
+GRID - Can be used to rapidly deploy forms, tables, form-table controls, and now charts.

 Here is an example of a call

      renderGrid ({"id": "myGrid",        	// target where grid will be rendered "label": label,             		// heading or label in table or form resp